 Be sure to look out for part 2 of the interview ‘Transition into the work environment‘ with Anna Dolidze.

 Latest posts by Nina Opoku (see all)

-- Employability Diary – Anna Dolidze, Transition into the work environment - 9 November 2018
+- Employability Diary – What is the Best Interview Outfit? - 30 November 2018